 - TemperatureRestore - occurs when a device returns back to within temperature thresholds, either high or low.
 However, temperature thresholds can be set by the device owner to values that would never occur, such as 100°C, thus resulting in you receiving no alerts.

-To enable, simply click on a gray text or email icon, which will color when enabled.
+To enable, simply click on a gray email icon, which will color when enabled.

 - Email - green when enabled

 We strongly suggest always configuring an alert for the following events, since these will typically only alert when an action should be taken to preserve the function of the device and the integrity of its inventory:

 - Missing Communication (set hours according to the table above)

 To disable alerts, simply click on the enabled email icon, which will turn gray when disabled.